 Exams and Tests

-The following tests may be used to diagnose a cerebral aneurysm and determine the cause of bleeding in the brain:
+The following tests may be used to diagnose an intracranial or cerebral aneurysm and determine the cause of bleeding in the brain:

 - Clipping is done during open brain surgery (craniotomy).